• Skip to main content

 • Take the rolled out topping and gently place it on top of the dough balls.

-You can also buy a conchas cutter online.
-Same thing, dip the cutter in flour after each use.
-It will make things easier.
+You can also buy a conchas cutter online to create the sugar shell pattern.
+Same thing, dip the cutter in flour after each use for best results.

 Unbaked conchas on a baking sheet.

-Do NOT store conchas (or Mexican Sweet Bread) in the refrigerator.
+• Do NOT store Mexican sweet bread in the refrigerator.
 They will go stale faster.

-You can freeze them for longer storage, but they won’t be the same.
+• You can freeze Mexican Conchas for longer storage, but they won’t be the same.
 If you are making conchas bread pudding, you can use frozen conchas.

 Chocolate concha on a blue plate with a decorative Mexican basket in the background holding more conchas.